krakrukra/PocketAdmin/extra/wiki/commands.md

 Below is a more detailed explaination for some commands:

 1. "WAITFOR_INIT" command is intended to be used at startup, as a first ever
-command in a script.
+command to be run.
 It actively taps on capslock key and waits for host response.
 Once the host responds with a request to light up the capslock LED, this command
 makes sure that the capslock is turned off.
 If default HID+MSD configuration is
 used, then "WAITFOR_INIT" will also wait until at least 1 read command was sent
 to the MSD interface, making sure that it is configured as well.
 This allows you
-to make sure that the host is ready to receive keystrokes, even if there was a
+to make sure that the host is ready to receive keystrokes, before you actually try
-rather long delay because of drivers being installed; it also makes sure that your
+to send them.
+Even if there was a rather long startup delay because of drivers being
-payload will be executed the same way, no matter if capslock was turned on or off
-before device was inserted.
-Payloads which use this command can run successfully
-on the very first insertion, and at the same time you don't have to hardcode
+installed, etc, your payload can run successfully on the very first insertion, without
-a huge delay in the script and waste more time than necessary.
+you having to hardcode a huge delay in the script and waste more time than necessary.

 2. "WAITFOR_CAPSLOCK" command waits until user manually taps capslock 2 times
 (on a real keyboard), and only then continues with the payload execution.
 This is